konstructio/colony-docs/docs/install/colony-prod/prereqs-colony.md

 ### Common Terms

 - **Laptop**: A machine used to bootstrap a Colony installation.
 The use of this term does not represent an actual laptop.
-It could be a physical machine or virtualized machine.
+It could be a physical machine or virtual machine.

 - **Asset**: A machine to be discovered and turned into a cluster using Colony.